Last Updated: December 2015

 Court cases filed by a few states have forced some chains to disclose evidence about the extent of their own tax avoidance.
 One case revealed that Toys “R” Us shifted $55 million to a Delaware subsidiary, Geoffrey, Inc., in 1990 alone.
 Between 1992 and 1994, Limited Brands transferred more than $1.2 billion from its stores to Delaware subsidiaries.
 Kmart shifted $1.25 billion into its Michigan subsidiary, Kmart Properties, Inc., from 1991 to 1995.

-More recently, evidence submitted in a case in North Carolina revealed that, in one four-year period, from 1998 to 2001, Wal-Mart and Sam’s Club stores across the country paid captive REITs a total of $7.27 billion in “rent.”
-Based on an average state corporate income tax rate of 6.5 percent, this enabled Wal-Mart to avoid about $350 million in state taxes over those four years, according to an analysis by three tax experts commissioned by the Wall Street Journal.
+Evidence submitted in a case in North Carolina revealed that, in one four-year period, from 1998 to 2001, Walmart and Sam’s Club stores across the country paid captive REITs a total of $7.27 billion in “rent.”
+Based on an average state corporate income tax rate of 6.5 percent, this enabled Walmart to avoid about $350 million in state taxes over those four years, according to an analysis by three tax experts commissioned by the Wall Street Journal.

 The Solution: Combined Reporting

-Several court cases have dealt with the question of whether this practice constitutes a legitimate tax-reduction strategy or an illegal tax-evasion scam.
+Some states have attempted to thwart these schemes through court challenges, arguing that they constitute illegal tax-evasion scams, rather than legitimate tax-reduction strategies.
 But the cases have produced mixed results.
 Some courts have sided with the corporations and ruled that the practice is legal.
 Others have favored the states.
-A January 2008 decision by a North Carolina district court ruled that the state was right to collect an additional $33.5 million in taxes from Wal-Mart, which the chain had tried to avoid paying through a captive REIT scheme.
+A January 2008 decision by a North Carolina district court ruled that the state was right to collect an additional $33.5 million in taxes from Walmart, which the chain had tried to avoid paying through a captive REIT scheme.

 Rather than undertaking the expense and uncertainty of a lawsuit, a better way for states to block these tax-evasion schemes and level the playing field for local retailers is to enact a relatively straight-forward revision to the state tax code, known as “combined reporting” (and sometimes referred to as taxing companies on a “unitary basis”).